matteeyah/respondo/docs/brands.md

 # Managing brands

-When you first sign in, you can click `Authorize Brand` to connect your brand Twitter account.
+When you first sign in, you can click `Authorize` to connect your brand Twitter account.

 When signed in, you can load new tickets associated with your Brand by pressing